arihant-jain-09/B2B-transact/readme.md

 | /employee/id          | `email` `company_id`                             | Change email OR company_id or both.        |
 | /invoices/id          | `employee_id` `seller_id` `grand_total` `status` | Update if employee_id is of seller company |
 | /products/products/id | `item_name` `price` `currency`                   | SKU is fixed once declared.                |

+## Features

+- Invoices can be filtered based on grand_total or thier status.
+- Company can register user as its employee.
+- Separate Products table to keep track of all products.
+- Timestamp for all enteries.